 That’s why board portals offer a multi-factor authentication feature that will require a user to complete some additional step to log into the workspace — to enter a temporary code sent to their phone, for instance.
 Also, every virtual board room provides businesses with complete control over who can access the data, edit, print, and share it.
 Thus, you can be sure no unauthorized users will get their hands on your documents.

 Why web conferencing software shouldn’t be used for remote work?

 While one of the arguments against web conferencing tools can be the lack of important teamwork features, let’s focus on security.
 Some business owners might think that they have nothing to protect, but usually, it’s not true.
 Malefactors can transform almost any corporate information into revenue thus harming the company they stole this data from.
-That’s why every firm should be aware of the risks — data leaks are very expensive, they harm your reputation, and jeopardize the success.
-Businesses of all sizes are exposed to this threat, so there is no reason for you to neglect the need to protect your corporate data.

 Here is a quick list of things that can be a vulnerability of a meeting management tool:

 - Users can share an access link — it’s quite easy to find for hackers,